 We already know that an arithmetic sequence is one where the difference between successive terms is constant.
-The distance each term is the same.
-A geometric sequence is a lot like an arithmetic sequence, but it is completely different at the same time.
+The distance from each term is the same.
+A geometric sequence is a lot like an arithmetic sequence, but it's completely different at the same time.
 We can think of it as the doppelgänger of the arithmetic sequence, if we like.

 In a geometric sequence, the ratio between successive terms is constant.
 Geometric sequences grow or shrink at the same ratio from one term to the next.
-If we divide any two consecutive terms, we will always get the same ratio.
+If we divide any two consecutive terms, we'll always get the same ratio.

 So if we divide the first terms in a geometric sequence of burritos and get a pinto bean, then dividing burrito-terms two and three of the geometric series will give us a pinto bean of the same size.
 Let's hope we all like pinto beans.